 1. The saw band is not being "broken" in on the first few cuts.
 Reduce the feeding pressure when making these cuts.
 2. Band speed is too high (this causes abrasion).
 3. Saw band pitch is too coarse.
-4. Coolant (if supplied) is not properly covering the saw band.
-5. The cutting rate is too high.
+4. Too light a feed pressure.
+Increase if necessary.
+5. Coolant is not properly covering the saw band.